 Offline Marketing also goes by the name of traditional marketing.
 It means businesses the business and companies employ traditional channels for marketing.
 Like, TV, radio, print media, billboards, pamphlets, and newspaper ads are some of the main examples of offline marketing.

-In this age of technological revolution and e-marketing, it may seem like that offline/traditional marketing is out of business.
+In this age of technological revolution and e-marketing, it may seem like offline or traditional marketing is out of business.
 But the worlds’ leading brands still rely on the traditional marketing channels to reach more audiences along with e-marketing.

 After discussing different types of marketing strategies with examples, we have concluded that each marketing strategy has its specific purpose and usage, and the customers have different needs and wants worldwide.
 Therefore, you should choose and implement the marketing strategy based on your marketing goals and customers’ requirements.